Anglo-Manipur War: War

 On 27 April 1891, the Silchar, Tamu and Kohima columns united, capturing Imphal after finding it deserted.
 The Union Jack was hoisted above the Kangla Palace, 62 native loyalists were freed by the British troops.
 On 23 May 1891, Tikendrajit Singh was detained by British authorities On 13 August 1891, five Manipuri commanders including Tikendrajit were hanged for waging war against the British Empire, Kulachandra Singh along with 21 Manipuri noblemen, who received sentences of property forfeiture and transportation for life.
 Manipur underwent a disarmament campaign, 4,000 firearms were confiscated from the local population.

 On 22 September 1891, the British placed the young boy Meidingngu Churachand on the throne.

 Legacy

 Ethel Grimwood was given £1,000, a pension and the Royal Red Cross (despite having no links to nursing).
 British participants of the Manipuri expedition received the North East Frontier clasp for the India General Service Medal.
 Colonel Charles James William Grant also received the Victoria Cross, for his actions during the battle of Thoubal.
-The medal received by Colonel Charles James William Grant was auctioned on 24 June 2021 along with other collections of historical importance for an estimated sum of £420,000.
+In 2021, the medal was auctioned along with other collectible items for an estimated sum of £420,000.

 13 August is commemorated yearly as "Patriots Day" in Manipur, with remarks to honour the Manipuri soldiers that lost their lives during the war.
 Tikendrajit Singh's portrait is included in the National Portrait Gallery inside the House of the People in New Delhi.
 23 April is also observed as the "Khongjom Day", marking the occasion of the battle of Khongjom.